jstz-dev/jstz/README.md

-# jstz
+# 👨‍⚖️ jstz
-The JavaScript runtime that powers Tezos 2.0
+`jstz` (pronouced: "justice") is a JavaScript server runtime that powers Tezos 2.0